MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 title: MEF LSO Legato - IP Performance Monitoring Configuration
 ```

-Monitoring configuration payload is introduced in multiple API entities through
+Monitoring configuration payload is introduced in multiple PM API entities through
 a `servicePayloadSpecificAttributes` attribute of type
 `ServicePayloadSpecificAttributes` which is used as an extension point for
-service-specific attributes.
+configuration attributes.

-In terms of monitoring results, appropriate payload is introduced via
+In terms of monitoring results, the appropriate payload is introduced via
 `ReportContent`.
 This entity has a `measurementDataPoints` array of items of
 type `ResultPayload` which is used as an extension point for service-specific
-attributes.
+output content.

 Implementations might choose to integrate selected performance monitoring
 specifications to data model during development.
 In such a case an integrated